H1N1 Flu Emergency Declared

 These developments coupled with news of a shortage of H1N1 vaccine implies that the virus is reaching dangerous epidemic levels.

 Though so far H1N1 hasn’t proven to be a terrible killer, there is some concern that it might turn more deadly as it mutates and "reassorts" with other flu varieties.
 One study, done on ferrets, indicates that H1N1 doesn’t seem likely to become more deadly.
-Read the report yourself HERE
+Read the report yourself HERE.

+Still, it might become more deadly; indications are that rapid spread from person to person can increase the likelihood of a virus turning deadly.
 Even if H1N1 doesn’t become more dealy, it adds to the burden of season flu, and might swamp local medical facilities.
 Seasonal flu tends to kill older people; H1N1 kills the young.
 Between the two a really bad flu year will accumulate deaths quickly.
+While we’re all waiting for the vaccine, we can do our part to prevent spread, and so reduce the likelihood of a more deadly version.